Davidson Garrett: Spoken word, performance

-Garrett has perfored spoken word plays, poetry, and more, primarily in the New York City region.
+Garrett has performed spoken word plays, poetry, and more, primarily in the New York City region.

 In the autumn of 2005, Garrett's satirical verse play The Tragedy of MacCheney premiered in a staged reading at Grover Cleveland Birthplace in Caldwell, New Jersey, with Garrett performing all the characters in front of the fireplace in the historic living room.
 The event, which featured poets reflecting on the U.S. presidential election of 2004, was part of Sensations Magazines Creative Events Series.

 In December 2008, at the Robinson Plantation House, a historic home in Clark, New Jersey built in 1690, Garrett performed all of Shakespeare's King Lear monologues in a program titled "The Poetry of Shakespeare's King Lear."
 The event was sponsored by Sensations Magazine.

 In 2009, 2010, and 2016, Garrett performed in poet Joel Allegretti's tribute to Leonard Cohen, "You Know Who I Am", produced by Greenwich Village's legendary Cornelia Street Cafe.

 Garrett was cast in the play Ishtar Redux by poet John J. Trause, which was staged in 2013 at La MaMa Experimental Theatre Club in an evening of performance works produced by the performance artist journal Nerve Lantern.